 From a coarse-grained perspective, a medical dialogue can be divided into several coherent segments according to different criteria. \newcite{medical-topic-1} specify the dialogue topics according to the symptoms, such as headache and cough, and design a topic-level attention mechanism to make the decoder focus on one symptom when generating one summary sentence. \newcite{medical-topic-2} instead choose EHR categories to label each segment, such as family history and medical history.
 Specifically, \newcite{soap} name the medical dialogue summary {\it SOAP note}, which stands for \underline{S}ubjective information reported by the patient; \underline{O}bjective observations; \underline{A}ssessments made by the doctor; and a \underline{P}lan for future care, including diagnostic tests and treatments.

 From a fine-grained perspective, several medical dialogue characteristics should be handled carefully.
-Firstly, question-answer pairs are the major discourse in medical dialogues and negations scatter in different utterances are notable parts.
-To this end, \cite{drsummarize} encourage the model to focus on negation words via negation word attention and explicitly employ a gate mechanism to generate the [NO] word.
-Secondly, medical terminologies play an essential part of medical dialogues. \newcite{drsummarize} leverage compendium of medical concepts, known as unified medical language systems to identify the presence of terminologies and further use an indicator vector to influence the attention distribution.
-Thirdly, medical dialogue summary mainly describes core items and concepts in the dialogue, therefore, the summarization methods should bias towards extractive methods while keeping advantages of abstractive methods. \newcite{enarvi-etal-2020-generating} and \newcite{drsummarize} both enhance the copy mechanism to facilitate copying from the input.
+Firstly, question-answer pairs are the major discourse in medical dialogue and negations scattered in different utterances are notable parts.
+To this end, \newcite{drsummarize} encourage the model to focus on negation words via negation word attention and explicitly employ a gate mechanism to generate the \textit{[NO]} word.
+Secondly, medical terminologies play an essential part in medical dialogues. \newcite{drsummarize} leverage the compendium of medical concepts, known as unified medical language systems to identify the presence of terminologies and further use an indicator vector to influence the attention distribution.
+Thirdly, the medical dialogue summary mainly describes core items and concepts in the dialogue, therefore, the summarization methods should bias towards extractive methods while keeping the advantages of abstractive methods. \newcite{enarvi-etal-2020-generating} and \newcite{drsummarize} both enhance the copy mechanism to facilitate copying from the input.

 \paragraph{Highlight:} Medical dialogue summarization mainly aims at helping doctors to quickly finish electronic health records and the medical dialogue summary should be more faithful rather than creative.
 Therefore, extractive methods combined with simple abstractive methods are preferred.
 The topic information can serve as a guideline for generating semi-structured summaries.
 Besides, terminologies and negations in the medical dialogue should be handled carefully.